Fourier multipliers on graded Lie groups: Preliminaries

 \subsection{The dual of $G$ and the Plancherel theorem}

 Here we set some notation and recall some properties regarding the representations of the group $G$, especially the Plancherel theorem, and its enveloping Lie algebra $\fU(\fg)$.
-The (very) general theory may be found in \cite{dixmier}, for a description more adapted to our particular context, see \cite{FR-monograph}.
+The (very) general theory may be found in \cite{dixmier}, for a description more adapted to our particular context, see \cite[ch1]{FR-monograph}.
+Note that we will not use the orbit method \cite{corwingreenleaf}.

 In this paper, we always assume that the representations of the group $G$ are strongly continuous and acting on separable Hilbert spaces.
 For a unitary representation $\pi$ of $G$, we keep the same notation for the corresponding infinitesimal representation which acts on the universal enveloping algebra $\fU(\fg)$ of the Lie algebra of the group.
 It is characterised by its action on $\fg$: